Administrators

 Adriana has worked in independent schools for 22 years, serving both as a teacher and an administrator.
 Prior to joining St. Elizabeth's, she was as the head of middle school at Friends Community School in College Park, Maryland, a Quaker K–8 independent school, a role she excelled in for eight years.
 Under her leadership the middle school increased enrollment by 50%.
 She was also responsible for high school outplacement, as well as teaching 8th grade seminars and overseeing faculty training, developing advisory and orientation programs, and creating block scheduling.
 Adriana has Master’s degrees in Private School Leadership from the Klingenstein Center at Columbia University in New York City, and in Peace and Development Studies from Universitat Jaume I, Castellón, Spain.
 She has a BA from Bishop’s University, Pr. of Quebec, Canada.
 She presents regularly at conferences on a wide range of educational topics, including equity in hiring, supporting LGBTQ faculty and students, cultural competency, and middle school development.
 She is a native Spanish speaker, and proud of her Nicaraguan heritage.
 Raised Catholic, educated at an Anglican university, and later taught at a Quaker school, Adriana embraces the importance of spiritual development for students.
 She shares with us the strong commitment to equity, diversity, integrity and inclusion.
 Previously, Adriana also served in Americorps as a wildland firefighter and can hold her own on the basketball court.

-Amber is thrilled to be joining the St. Elizabeth’s community.
-She has 14 years of dedicated teaching experience in diverse educational settings.
+Amber has 14 years of dedicated teaching experience in diverse educational settings.
 Amber has taught in public, magnet, charter and independent schools in both North Carolina and Colorado.
 Amber earned a Bachelor of Science degree in Elementary Special Education Mild/Moderate Needs Dual from Grambling State University in Louisiana, and a Master of Arts degree in Educational Leadership & Special Education Administration from the University of Northern Colorado.
 She is currently pursuing a Masters of Business Administration at the University of Northern Colorado and is eager to combine her wealth of knowledge, experience, and perspective to continue empowering students and fostering inclusive learning environments.
 Originally from Aurora, Colorado, Amber enjoys exploring the outdoors and sharing adventures with her husband and three children.
 Paddle boarding, hiking, and road tripping are among their favorite activities.

 Ruth has a special soft spot in her heart for Middle Schoolers, knowing that this is an exciting and challenging stage of growing up.
 She is passionate about making middle school learning both challenging and joyful.
 Ruth has been an educator for almost two decades, starting as an English teacher, and then moving into roles like Curriculum Coordinator, Director of Curriculum, and Middle School Assistant Principal.
 Ruth grew up in rural Nebraska as well as being an international kid in Jordan and Jerusalem.
 She went to college in Missouri and earned her MA in Educational Leadership from University of San Francisco.
 She has spent her career serving in schools in Sacramento, California; Taiwan; Seoul; and most recently, Beijing, China.
 Ruth loves getting to know people and finding out how to build a welcoming school community where everyone can feel like they belong.
 Despite no longer teaching English literature, she still loves to read and talk about books!
 On the weekends, she loves to hike, so she’s excited to trade her hikes on the Great Wall of China for the Colorado rockies.
 Her family includes a daughter in college, a teen in high school, an art teacher husband, two cats who made it all the way from China, and a brand new rescue puppy.